JAPAN SPECIALITIES BIRDING TOUR: DETAILED ITINERARY

 Along the shoreline and rivers, we may see Common Kingfisher and Striated Heron, though we shall devote most of our time to searching the lush subtropical evergreen forests where the bird we will be most keen to find is the cobalt blue and cocoa-coloured endemic Lidth’s Jay.
 We will also be looking out for the distinctive, very dark, Amami Woodpecker (often lumped in White-backed Woodpecker), the endemic Ryukyu Robin and the endemic Ryukyu Flycatcher.

 If we are reasonably fortunate we will also see the secretive endemic Amami Thrush.
-As the population of this secretive bird numbers only 100 or so individuals, finding one is none too easy (although we have often succeeded).
+Happily the population of this secretive bird has increased in recent years from a low point of perhaps as few as 100 individuals.

 Japan Specialities: Day 10 After a final morning on Amami-Oshima we will take a flight to Naha on Okinawa where we connect with a flight to Ishigaki-jima, one of the most southerly of the Ryukyu Islands that stretch from the main islands of Japan to Taiwan, for a two nights stay.
 Later we will begin our exploration of this fascinating subtropical island.